kubestellar/kubestellar/space-framework/docs/using-sf-for-ks.md

-# Using KS with the SF and teh KF space provider
+# Using KS with the SF and the KF space provider

 ### Acronyms
 SF: Space Framework